torch/ezinstall/README.md

 This is just an easy install script for Torch7.

+# For those new, please use the instructions from our website to install torch: http://torch.ch/docs/getting-started.html#_

 The goal of this script is to enable one line installs.
 To install Torch on any machine, just do:

 ```bash